-Prior to this a subject of some debate was whether the Aggravated DWI of greater than 0.15 should be treated as an enhancement or not.
+Prior to this cae there was some debate as to whether the aggravated DWI of greater than 0.15 should be treated as an enhancement or not.
 This decision makes clear that the so-called 0.15 enhancement is actually not an enhancement, but is in fact an element of a Class A misdemeanor offense.
-The court held that a person's blood alcohol concentration (BAC) level provides the basis for a separate offense under 49.04(d) and is not merely a basis for enlargement.
-Evidence of a blood alcohol level of 0.15 or greater represents a change in the degree of the offense, from Class B to Class A misdemeanor, rather than just an enhancement of the punishment range.
+The court held that a person's blood alcohol concentration (BAC) level provides the basis for a separate offense under 49.04(d) and is not merely a basis for enlargement of the punishment range.
+Evidence of a blood alcohol level of 0.15 or greater represents a change in the degree of the offense, from class B to class A misdemeanor, rather than just an enhancement of the punishment range.
 The practical impact is that 0.15 or greater at time of test is something the State must prove in the guilt innocence phase and it raises the tactical issue for the State to consider whether to request a lesser instruction of DWI.